Our Thesis

 21_peer_conection01

-While we consider SSI peer-to-peer, it’s technically device-to-device or even software-to-software.
+While we consider AW peer-to-peer, it’s technically device-to-device or even software-to-software.
 But which software can you trust to act on your behalf?
 How do you know that it’s acting on your behalf, if it was made by someone else?
 Siri reports everything to the Apple mothership, as Alexa does to Amazon and Cortana to Microsoft.
 These personal ‘agents’ are more like double agents, who don’t really work for you.
 We prefer Tony Stark’s Jarvis: he works only for Tony.

-SSI amplifies the need for software agents to loyally do our bidding, both on local devices and hosted “in the cloud,” for when we or our devices are unavailable.
+AW amplifies the need for software agents to loyally do our bidding, both on local devices and hosted “in the cloud,” for when we or our devices are unavailable.
 We predict that sovereign agents (like Jarvis) that respect individual sovereignty will become an enormous business, and part and parcel of the way we interact online.

 11. You’ll soon manage hundreds of private keys, then thousands.
 Key management will become a gigantic industry, and the new battlefront for fraud.